aBraM-aBraM/ConwaysGameOfLifeEfficiency/README.md

-# Conway's Game Of Life - Copy the whole array?
+# Conway's Game Of Life Optimized

+Conway's Game of Life is a game in which a grid of cells with boolean values are updated according to predetermined rules.

+## Rules:
+* A cell can interact with it's 8 neighboring cells
+* If a living cell has less than 2 neighbors it dies of underpopulation
+* If a living cell has more than 3 neighbors it dies of overpopulation
+* If a dead cell has exactly 3 living neighbors it becomes alive
+* All other cells die (If the cell is already dead it keeps being dead)

-Conway's Game Of Life requires all calculations on each cell to happen simultaneously.
-In order to achieve such goals data needs to be copied.
+Conway's Game Of Life requires every calculations on each cell to happen simultaneously.
+In order to achieve this goal data needs to be copied.

  Should the entire grid be copied?
 Should only the changed positions be copied?
 In this markdown I'll cover this question.

 # Solution
 Firstly, a maximum grid size should be agreed upon.
-I will use a grid of `uint32` (4 bytes).
+I will use a grid with an edge size of `uint32` (4 bytes).

 The cost of copying an entire grid of size `n*n ` equals `n*n/sizeof(byte) => n*n/8`.
 This is because each cell contains a boolean which could be optimized into a single bit.